 First, we need to understand what a filter does.
 We all know it filters water.
 But how much bacteria or debris is it capturing?
-This is measured by Microns.
+This is measured by microns.
 Each type of pool filter has a different amount of microns that can be captured.
 Even though chlorine will kill bacteria, the dead bacteria still needs to be filtered out.
 A bad filter can cause cloudy water.
-Technically safe to swim in if the sanitizer, or chlorine level is sufficient but who wants to swim in a cloudy pool?
+While it's technically safe to swim in a cloudy pool if the sanitizer or chlorine level is sufficient, who wants to do so?

-To understand just how small a Micron is and what each filter is capable of filtering, I will explain this first.
-1 Micron is 1/25,000 of an inch.
+To understand just how small a micron is and what each filter is capable of filtering, I will explain this first.
+One micron is 1/25,000 of an inch.
 A human hair measures between 30 and 120 microns.
-With that said, lets move on to the types of filters and how many microns they will filter.

-- Cartridge Filter - A Cartridge filter is a cylindrical filter that have a pleated filter material in which being pleated, maximizes the square footage of the filter.
+- Cartridge Filter - A cartridge filter is a cylindrical filter that has a pleated filter material; the pleats maximize the square footage of the filter.
 Cartridge filters can capture debris as small as 10-15 microns.
 Cartridge filters are the middle of the road as far as debris that can be filtered.
 They are the easiest to maintain and do a good job keeping the water clear.
-They need replaced normally about once per year.
+They normally need to be replaced about once per year.
 Cost of a replacement cartridge will vary based on the size, or square footage of the cartridge.

 - Sand Filter - Sand filters extract impurities from the water using sand to collect the debris.
-Once this debris builds up the filter will need to be backwashed.
-Basically running the water in the reverse direction through the filter.
-These can filter debris between 20- 40 Microns, so not quite as good as a cartridge filter.
-They are very easy to maintain as they need backwashed once every several weeks.
-The sand will need changed only once every 3 or 4 years.
+Once this debris builds up the filter will need to be backwashed: basically running the water in the reverse direction through the filter.
+These can filter debris between 20- 40 Microns, so they're not quite as good as a cartridge filter.
+They are very easy to maintain as they need to be backwashed once every several weeks.
+The sand will need changed only once every three or four years.
 They are very heavy and bulky though.